pmacpherson/aws-study-group/inprogress/challenge-03/step-by-step.md

 * Save and test
 * Read the Log Output from the test

-#### Add error handling
-* Add error handling to verify name and email exists
-* Return errors if they do not.
-* Test various cases and see if lambda execution handles them properly

-#### Publish new version of Lambda
-* Publish a new lambda version: v2

-#### View and test previous versions
-* Toggle the Versions: $Latest between V1, V2 and $Latest.
-* Run test on all of them

 #### Create Alias
 * Actions > Create Alias
 	* Name: prod